cosmiceternityy/cosmiceternityy/README.md

 hi!! go sign my ata!

 I'm Dorian!
-I go by she/her mainly but I don't care at all for pronouns ^_^ so please use any you want, even it/its
+I'm used to she/her but idrc so please use any, including it/its ^_^

 no dni!
 I hide/mute freely. minors under 15 iwc